-Selling Your Tennessee House That Needs Repairs
+Selling Your Tennessee or Georgia House That Needs Repairs

-If you want to sell your house in Tennessee but it needs repairs, you need to know your options.
+If you want to sell your house in Tennessee or Georgia but it needs repairs, you need to know your options.
 First, it’s important to examine what repairs your house needs and how much time and money it’s going to take.
 Before you break out the tools (or more likely the phone to call a contractor) let’s take a look at whether or not it will be worth it to you to make those repairs or if you’d be better off selling your house As-Is

 Most buyers want a house that they can move in and get settled right away.
 They are not usually looking to purchase a house with a bunch of headaches.
 Few people are looking to buy a house that needs extensive repairs.
 Trying to sell a home that needs extensive repairs can greatly reduce the amount of interested buyers.

 Repairing the home will absolutely make it more marketable, with a larger buyer pool.
 However, it may take some time to finish the repairs and then list it on the market to sell.

 Common House Issues That Make It Harder To Sell